 The main research focus in sensor networks has been on building networks consisting of sensor nodes only.
 These, peer-to-peer networks rely on energy draining and complex distributed algorithms to establish e.g. network topology and membership.
-In this paper, however, we are proposing a semi-centralized approach where existing, powerful, infrastructure can be used to off-load sensors and prolong network lifetime.
+In this licentiate thesis proposal, however, we are proposing a semi-centralized approach where existing, powerful, infrastructure can be used to off-load sensors and prolong network lifetime.

-The outline of this paper is as follows: In section 1.1 we motivate the use of a proxy backbone in our architecture and in section 1.2 we present related work done with TDMA in sensor networks.
-In section 2 we list some important problem issues in sensor networks and in section 3 we propose our asymmetric topology proxy backbone architecture for sensor nodes.
+The outline of this licentiate thesis proposal, is as follows: In section 1.1 we present related work of sensor networks in general.
+In section 1.2 we motivate the use of a proxy backbone in our architecture and in section 1.3 we present related work done with TDMA in sensor networks.
+In section 2 we list some important problem issues in sensor networks and in section 3 we propose our asymmetric topology proxy backbone architecture for sensor nodes and address problems that need to be solved.
+In section 4.2 we decribe the proposed future work of the licentiate thesis and in section 4 we present the present achieved results and a future work time plan.